-This will be maintained by the LA on behalf of the school and shared with the school waiting lists will only contain the names of children who have formally applied and refused admission.
-Children's positions on the waiting list will be determined solely in accordance we school's oversubscription criteria.
-Positions will be reordered whenever anyone is add Uniform Children attending many schools are expected to wear a uniform.
-Where this is the case information about where this can be purchased and support for families who may be unable to afford items of uniform will be available from the school office and website. school's oversubscription criteria.
-Positions will be reordered whenever anyone is add or leaves the waiting list.
+Uniform Children attending many schools are expected to wear a uniform.
+Where this is the case, information about where this can be purchased and support for families who may be unable to afford items of uniform will be available from the school office and website.
+Waiting Lists Schools will operate a waiting list for each year group until the end of the academic year.
+This will be maintained by the LA on behalf of the school and shared with the school.
+Waiting lists will only contain the names of children who have formally applied and been refused admission.
+Children's positions on the waiting list will be determined solely in accordance with a school's oversubscription criteria.
+Positions will be reordered whenever anyone is added to or leaves the waiting list.
 Therefore, a child's name can go up or down on the list.
-Waiting Lists Schools will operate a waiting list for each year group until the end of the academic year This will be maintained by the LA on behalf of the school and shared with the school Waiting lists will only contain the names of children who have formally applied and bee refused admission.
-Children's positions on the waiting list will be determined solely in accordance with school's oversubscription criteria.
-Positions will be reordered whenever anyone is added to releaves the waiting list.
-Therefore, a child's name can go up or down on the list.
 The length of time on a waiting list does not affect a child's position.
-Parents must confirm they wish the child to remain on the waiting list when requested to d so and must reapply at the end of the academic year.
-This is to ensure the list is kept up t date.

-evon County Council 2022
+Parents must confirm they wish the child to remain on the waiting list when requested to do so and must reapply at the end of the academic year.
+This is to ensure the list is kept up to date. © Devon County Council 2022